Artur-Arstamyan/100-numpy-exercises/README.md

  - **Julia**: [100 Julia Exercises](https://github.com/RoyiAvital/Julia100Exercises).

 # More knowledge from exercises
-## Exercise N9 - Code proof of a statement that if an array a is Fortran-contiguous, it's stored in column-major order in memory
+## Exercise N9 - Code proof of a statement that if an array is Fortran-contiguous, it's stored in column-major order in memory
 ```python
 import ctypes
 import numpy as np